Pritam2023/Software-Component-Cataloguing-Software/README.md

 ## Deployment
-This project is deployed on Vercel
+This project is deployed on Vercel.